 → E. Erdemir, T. E. Tuncer, Path planning for mobile-anchor based wireless sensor network localization: Static and dynamic schemes, Ad Hoc Networks, vol. 77, pp. 1-10, Aug.
 2018.

-→ E. Erdemir, P. L. Dragotti and D. Gunduz, Privacy-aware location sharing with deep reinforcement learning, submitted, Jul.
+→ E. Erdemir, P. L. Dragotti and D. Gunduz, Privacy-aware location sharing with deep reinforcement learning, IEEE Workshop on Information Forensics and Security (WIFS), Delft, Netherlands, Dec.
 2019.

 → E. Erdemir, P. L. Dragotti and D. Gunduz, Privacy-cost trade-off in a smart meter system with a renewable energy source and a rechargeable battery, IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Brighton, UK, 2019.